CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that hits all the marks.
-It provides specific concrete actions, includes a rich set of natural trigger terms users would actually say, clearly delineates both what the skill does and when to use it, and even includes negative triggers to prevent misuse.
+It provides specific concrete actions, includes a rich set of natural trigger phrases users would actually say, explicitly addresses both what and when, and includes negative triggers to prevent misuse.
 The 'Do NOT use' clause is a particularly strong addition for distinctiveness.

 DimensionReasoningScore